 Most of you aspiring for a sky-high career probably spent nights browsing through brochures of dream schools like MIT, Harvard, Yale or Wharton.
-An “oh-so-stellar” profile with GMAT scores reaching 700 points, work experiences at good companies, and great GPA’s might be there to back you up but your juggernaut stops at a point where you see the hundreds of dollars in tuition fees.
-Well, at the end of this blog I assure you, you will think different about this very situation
+An “oh-so-stellar” profile with GMAT scores reaching 700 points, work experiences at good companies, and great GPA’s might be there to back you up but your juggernaut stops at the point where you see the hundreds of dollars in tuition fees.
+Managing your finances and funding for education abroad can be quite complicated.
+Well, at the end of this blog I assure you, you will think differently about it.

-Understand the different ways of reducing the financial burden of US education
+1) Understand the different ways of reducing the financial burden of US education

-Reach out to the school for help.
+2) Reach out to the school for help.
 Nothing beats that.

-Scholarships funded by government and private bodies
+3) Scholarships funded by government and private bodies

-No matter how much the schools offer in scholarship, you can still offset some more with a plethora of international scholarships available to worthy students.
+No matter how much the schools offer in scholarship, you can still offset some more with a plethora of international scholarships available for worthy students.
 Most of them do not charge you a dime to apply.
 If you get through, you just saved yourself a few bucks at least.
 The internet is your best friend when it comes to finding the ones that fit your profile.
-The Fulbright-Nehru Awards for example, enable the most outstanding students, academics and professionals in India and the U.S. to study, research and teach in the host country.
+The Fulbright-Nehru Awards, for example, enable the most outstanding students, academics and professionals in India and the U.S. to study, research and teach in the host country.
 Make use of great resources like StudyUSA.com or InternationalScholarships.com that list out the types of scholarships, eligibility criteria, and timelines for each.

-Graduate and Teaching Assistantship
+4) Graduate and Teaching Assistantship

-Curricular Practical Training
+5) Curricular Practical Training

-Remember, if you are not successful in getting the above, then there is a 5th option always – student loans that give you unbelievable interest rates and a 1 to 2-year deferral on installment payments post completion on your course.
+Remember, if you are not successful in getting any of the financial aids mentioned above, then there is always the 5th option.
+Student loans give you unbelievable interest rates and a 1 to 2-year deferral on installment payments post completion on your course.
 Research well before making decisions that might impact your pocket in the future.
 Good luck with all your endeavors.
 If you have any success stories, do share with the iSchoolConnect community.
 You can email us at firstname.lastname@example.org